-- Invested more than \$2.5 billion on more than 2,200 forest health and fire prevention projects; - Treated nearly 1.9 million acres with federal and local partners between 2021 and 2023, including more than 730,000 acres in 2023; - Nearly doubled the use of prescribed fire; Federal, state, and local agencies completed 260,000 acres of prescribed fire treatments in 2023. - Expanded the nation's largest network of Firewise designated communities to more than 1,000; - Committed more than \$500 million in support of 150 wildfire and forest resilience projects through its Forest Health program. - Established the Regional Forest and Fire Capacity Program, and awarded more than \$140 million to communities across the state to build local and regional capacity for creating fire adapted communities and landscapes; - Developed an interagency vegetation management tracking system and an effectiveness dashboard to provide transparency and document progress; and - Issued the nation's most comprehensive Wildfire and Forest Resilience Action Plan to guide and align federal, state, local, private, and tribal wildfire programs.
+- Invested more than \$2.5 billion on more than 2,200 forest health and fire prevention projects; - Treated nearly 1.9 million acres with federal and local partners between 2021 and 2023, including more than 730,000 acres in 2023; - Nearly doubled the use of prescribed fire; Federal, state, and local agencies completed 260,000 acres of prescribed fire treatments in 2023. - Expanded the nation's largest network of Firewise designated communities to more than 1,000; - Awarded more than \$500 million for 150 restoration and reforestation projects since 2021 through its Forest Health Grant Program. - Established the Regional Forest and Fire Capacity Program, and awarded more than \$140 million to communities across the state to build local and regional capacity for creating fire adapted communities and landscapes; - Developed an interagency vegetation management tracking system and an effectiveness dashboard to provide transparency and document progress; and - Issued the nation's most comprehensive Wildfire and Forest Resilience Action Plan to guide and align federal, state, local, private, and tribal wildfire programs.